BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

 - **Let 'em have it!** `ACTIVE`

-At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a free Heroic Combat.
+At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a free [Heroic Combat].
 If he does, he must using the ensuing Move to Charge an enemy Hobbit Hero model.
 If he cannot do so, then he cannot use this special rule.

 - **Put 'em in Chains** `ACTIVE`